-The attractive little town of Luso on the north-west slope of the Serra do Buçaco lies just 3 km from the northern tip of Buçaco National Park, one of the jewels in the central Portugal‘s tourism crown.
+The attractive little town of Luso on the north-west slope of the Serra do Buçaco lies just 3 km from the northern tip of Buçaco Forest, one of the jewels in the central Portugal‘s tourism crown.

 It is famed for the curative properties of its waters which rise at a temperature of 26.6ºC (80ºF) and gush freely from its fountains in the centre of town.
 Bottled Luso mineral water is sold in supermarkets and corner shops all over the country.

 Located north of Coimbra, just off the A1 Lisbon–Porto highway, Luso is a very pleasant place to visit even for people not there to ‘take the waters’ and a very convenient base from which to explore Buçaco Forest, a true paradise of waterfalls, breathtaking views and the gigantic Mexican cedar planted by monks in the 17th century and now extinct in its native Mexico.

 Earlier in the 11th century it was just a village linked to the monastery at Vacariça long before its hot-water springs became popular in the 18th century.